2012 United States presidential election in South Carolina

 The 2012 United States presidential election in South Carolina took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 South Carolina voters chose 9 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

 Also on the ballot were Libertarian nominee, former New Mexico Governor Gary Johnson and his running mate, jurist Jim Gray.
 The left-wing Green Party nominated activist and physician Jill Stein and her running mate, anti-poverty advocate Cheri Honkala.
 The conservative Constitution Party nominated former U.S. Representative from Virginia Virgil Goode for president, and former Chair of the Constitution Party Jim Clymer for vice president.

 Romney defeated Obama in the state by 54.56% to 44.09%, a margin of 10.47%.
 While the state is generally considered safe for the Republican Party, it remains somewhat competitive due to a high African-American population, the sixth-highest in the country.
 The majority of the Democratic vote comes from the Black Belt, with areas such as Richland and Charleston counties, home to Columbia and Charleston respectively, providing high margins for the Democrats.
 However, this support is largely offset by suburban and rural white voters.
 The state hasn't voted for a Democrat since Jimmy Carter carried it in 1976.
-Romney also significantly improved on John McCain's 8.97% margin in 2008.
+Romney also improved on John McCain's 8.97% margin in 2008.

-As of 2020, this is the most recent election where the counties of Barnwell, Calhoun, Chester, Colleton, Darlington, and McCormick voted for the Democratic candidate.
+As of the 2024 presidential election, this is the last time where the counties of Barnwell, Calhoun, Chester, Colleton, Darlington, and McCormick voted for the Democratic candidate.

 Primaries

-Democratic
+Democratic primary

 Incumbent President Barack Obama ran unopposed in the Democratic primary and easily won with more than 99% of the vote.
 The Democratic primary was held on January 28, 2012, one week after the Republican primary.